Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 ## Instructions

 1. Fork and then clone the repo or download the .zip file.
+2. The Toolkit requires the ArcGIS Runtime SDK for .NET.
+Confirm that your system meets the requirements for using the ArcGIS Runtime SDK for .NET with [Windows Desktop](http://developers.arcgis.com/net/desktop/guide/system-requirements.htm), Windows Store](http://developers.arcgis.com/net/store/guide/system-requirements.htm), and/or [Windows Phone](http://developers.arcgis.com/net/phone/guide/system-requirements.htm).
-2. Download and install the [ArcGIS Runtime SDK for .NET](http://esriurl.com/dotnetsdk).
+3. Download and install the [ArcGIS Runtime SDK for .NET](http://esriurl.com/dotnetsdk).
 Login to the beta community requires an Esri Global account, which can be created for free.
-3. For Windows Desktop:
-*  Confirm that your system meets the requirements for [Windows Desktop](http://developers.arcgis.com/net/desktop/guide/system-requirements.htm).
+4. To include the Toolkit source in your projects:
+ *  In Visual Studio, add the ArcGIS Runtime Toolkit project to your solution.
+	- Windows Desktop (WinDesktop\Esri.ArcGISRuntime.Toolkit\Esri.ArcGISRuntime.Toolkit.proj)
+    - Windows Store	(WinStore\Esri.ArcGISRuntime.Toolkit\Esri.ArcGISRuntime.Toolkit.proj)
+	- Windows Phone (WinPhone\Esri.ArcGISRuntime.Toolkit\Esri.ArcGISRuntime.Toolkit.proj)
+ *  For other projects in the solution, add a reference to the ArcGIS Runtime Toolkit project.

+Optional: Distribution of the Toolkit for the ArcGIS Runtime
+1. Windows Desktop
  *  Open the solution (WinDesktop-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2012 or 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
-*  Add a reference to the Esri.ArcGISRuntime.Toolkit.dll in your solution.
+ *  Add a reference to the Esri.ArcGISRuntime.Toolkit.dll in your projects.
-4. For Windows Store:
-*  Confirm that your system meets the requirements for [Windows Store](http://developers.arcgis.com/net/store/guide/system-requirements.htm).
+2. Windows Store
  *  Open the solution (WinStore-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
+Be sure to build for Release on the ARM, x86, and x64 platforms.
-5. For Windows Phone:
+3. Windows Phone:
-*  Confirm that your system meets the requirements for [Windows Phone](http://developers.arcgis.com/net/phone/guide/system-requirements.htm).
-*  Open the solution (WinPhone-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2012 and build the Esri.ArcGISRuntime.Toolkit.dll.
+ *  Open the solution (WinPhone-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2012 or 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
+Be sure to build for Release on the ARM and x86 platforms.
+4. To distribute the Toolkit for the ArcGIS Runtime SDK for .NET for use in a Windows Store or Windows Phone project, they need to be packaged as Visual Studio extensions.
+Install the [Visual Studio 2013 SDK](http://msdn.microsoft.com/en-us/library/bb166441.aspx).
+This SDK is required to build Visual Studio extension installers (VSIX).
+5. Under the Deployment\VSIX folder in this repo, open the VSIX.sln and build the Windows Store and Windows Phone projects.
+If you get errors indicating files cannot be found, be sure to build the Windows Store and Windows Phone Toolkit projects with for the release configuration on all platforms.
+A set of *.vsix files will be generated in the project output folders.
+6. Run the vsix to install the Toolkit as an extension SDK for Windows Store or Windows Phone projects.
+To add a reference in your project, open the Add Reference dialog, navigate to Windows > Extensions, and check the box next to the Toolkit for ArcGIS Runtime.

 ## Use
 Once a reference to the ArcGIS Toolkit is made in a project, register the xmlns namespace in the `Page` or `UserControl` where you want to use a Toolkit control: